becm/live-tools/README.md

 Call script without arguments to show available entrypoint options.

-### Image Creation `create`
+### Image Creation
+The `create` operation takes a system root directory and an arbitrary output directory to write a squashfs image (`filesystem.squashfs`), additional package and copy current kernel (`vmlinu*`) and initrd (`initrd.*`) to.

+The `/boot` directory is exclude from squashfs image to save space.

-Cleanup functions are trimmed for Debian/Ubuntu type systems.
+Cleanup functions are designed for Debian/Ubuntu type systems.

 Required packages:
 - `squashfs-tools`: creating compressed image file
 - `dpkg`: installed packages listing

-### Live USB Creation `install`
+### Live USB Creation
-Copying image data to stick and writing prepared GRUB2 boot code.
+Use `install` operation to copy live data to stick and writing prepared GRUB2 boot code.

+Try to hide live system directory via FAT file system flags.

 ## GRUB configuration